 • Conducted consumer and market research to inform designs, resulting in a best-selling collection that accounted for 25% of the company’s annual profit.

+The skills section of an arts CV is designed to demonstrate both your artistic ability and your professional aptitude.
 Start by listing the technical, hard skills relevant to your field, such as proficiency with specific software for graphic artists or mastery of certain materials for sculptors.
-Next, mention your creative techniques, highlighting the unique artistic styles or methods in which you specialise.
+Next, mention your creative techniques, highlighting the unique artistic styles or methods you specialise in.

 Soft skills are also important.
 Include skills such as critical thinking, effective communication and adaptability to show how you handle creative projects and collaborations.
 If this applies to you, add business-oriented skills such as project management or budgeting, which are valuable for leadership roles or freelance work.